Global observables in statistical mechanics: Full -product

 Let $\Gamma \subset \mathbb{R}^d$ be a countable set.
-This already endows the set of finite subsets of $\Gamma$ with a partial order (inclusion), which is upward directed and hence defines a notion of convergence, namely ``convergence along the net of finite subsets of $\Gamma$, directed by inclusion'', that is
+This already endows the set of finite subsets of $\Gamma$ with a partial order (inclusion), which is upward directed and hence defines a notion of convergence, namely ``convergence along the net of finite subsets of $\Gamma$, directed by inclusion', which we denote by